Existence and regularity for prescribed Lorentzian mean curvature hypersurfaces, and the Born-Infeld model: Introduction

 \begin{remark} No regularity of $\Omega$ is assumed in Theorem \ref{teo_bartniksimon_2}.
 This is quite a contrast with the linear problem $-\Delta u = \rho$ in $\Omega$, $u = \phi$ on $\partial \Omega$, for which we need certain regularity properties of $\partial \Omega$, and comes from the strong restriction $u \in W^{1,\infty}(\Omega)$ for \eqref{borninfeld}. \end{remark}

 \begin{remark} In a broader setting, the equivalence (i) $\Leftrightarrow$ (ii) was studied in \cite[Theorem 1]{KM93}. \end{remark}

 Theorem \ref{teo_bartniksimon_2} does not contain the full generality of the statements in \cite{bartniksimon}.
-Indeed, under the only assumption $\cX_\phi(\Omega) \neq \emptyset$ the authors showed that the minimizer $u_\rho$ is strictly spacelike on the complement of the set
+Indeed, under the only assumption $\cX_\phi(\Omega) \neq \emptyset$ the authors showed that the minimizer $u_\rho$ is strictly spacelike on the complement of the set of light segments